ErikKalkoken/evebuddy/README.md

 ## Installing

-To install EVE buddy just download the latest release from the releases page to your computer or mobile.
+To install EVE Buddy just download the latest release from the releases page to your computer or mobile.
 The app ships as a single executable file that can be run directly.
 When you run the app for the first time it will automatically install itself for the current user (i.e. by creating folders in the home folder for the current user).

 You find the latest packages for download on the [releases page](https://github.com/ErikKalkoken/evebuddy/releases).